 Meanwhile, reacting to the recent fall in prices, Egypt's main state wheat buyer purchased 350,000 tonnes of wheat in an international tender, including 290,000 tonnes of Russian origin and 60,000 tonnes of Ukrainian wheat.

 CBOT prices as of 12:14 p.m.
 CDT (1714 GMT):

 Net Pct Volume Last change change CBOT wheat WZ8 525.50 3.00 0.6 61194 CBOT corn CZ8 358.50 -3.00 -0.8 125866 CBOT soybeans SX8 836.25 -12.00 -1.4 80471 CBOT soymeal SMZ8 305.90 -4.70 -1.5 48317 CBOT soyoil BOZ8 28.59 -0.17 -0.6 37314

 NOTE: CBOT December wheat and corn and November soybeans shown in cents per bushel, December soymeal in dollars per short ton and December soyoil in cents per lb.

-(Reporting by Julie Ingwersen in Chicago Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris Editing by Richard Chang and Matthew Lewis)
+(Additional reporting by Naveen Thukral in Singapore and Sybille de La Hamaide in Paris; editing by Richard Pullin, Susan Fenton and Richard Chang)